-The APM uses Manage ID Templates to construct Record IDs and index records in the system.
+The GE Digital APM uses Manage ID Templates to construct Record IDs and index records in the system.
 When a record is created in the system, a field ID is created using the values stored in the fields that are included in the ID Template.
 The Field ID is stored in the ENTY\ID system field of that record.
-After the Field ID is created, it can be used to search for that record in the APM.
+After the Field ID is created, it can be used to search for that record in the GE Digital APM.

-For example, when you perform a search in the APM and specify a value in the search text box, the APM searches for the specified keyword(s) in the Field ID's of records in the database.
-Your search results will include records that contain your keyword(s) in their Field IDs
+For example, when you perform a search in the GE Digital APM and specify a value in the search text box, by default the GE Digital APM searches for the specified keyword(s) in the Field ID's of records in the database.
+Your search results will include records that contain your keyword(s) in their Field IDs.